remind101/empire/README.md

 ## Architecture

-Empire is heavily influenced by Heroku and the philosophies described in [The Twelve-Factor App][12factor], as well as similar projects such as [flynn][flynn] and [deis][deis]
+Empire is heavily influenced by Heroku and the philosophies described in [The Twelve-Factor App][12factor], as well as similar projects such as [flynn][flynn] and [deis][deis].

 ### Phases

 There are three phases during deployment:

-1. **Build**: This phase happens after a git push to GitHub, which triggers a docker build.
+1. **Build**: This phase happens after a git push to GitHub, which triggers a Docker build.
 Once the image is built, it gets tagged with the git sha that triggered the build.
-This is in contrast to systems like heroku, where the build phase always happens during the deployment process.
+This is in contrast to systems like Heroku, where the build phase always happens during the deployment process.
 The primary advantage behind Empire's philosophy, is that once a git sha has been built, deployment is nearly instant.
 2. **Release**: This phase happens when a developer triggers a deploy for a git sha via marvin.
-The git sha is resolved to a docker image, empire creates a "slug", then combines the slug and the latest config into a "release", which is then sent to the process manager to run on the cluster.
+The git sha is resolved to a Docker image, Empire creates a "slug", then combines the slug and the latest config into a "release", which is then sent to the process manager to run on the cluster.
 3. **Run**: The run phase happens inside the compute cluster.
 The init system will bring up the desired instance count inside the cluster.

 [12factor]: http://12factor.net/